tetherscript/ComfyParamVisualizer/README.md

     /params
       3-cfg.txt - param values
       3-steps.txt - param values
-      9-filename_prefix.txt - use this to specify an /output/subfolder for the generated images /images *copy the generated images here before creating the viewer *.png
+      /images *copy the generated images here before creating the viewer *.png
         *.html - the viewer files you will generate